 There are several ways a woman can take HRT after hysterectomy, like:

 • Creams and gels

 • Skin patches

 • Pellets placed under the skin (subcutaneous implants)

 Your health care provider is able to tell you what works best for your symptoms.
-Usually creams and gels applied inside the vagina are enough to treat vaginal dryness, where patches and implants are a better choice for treating hot flushes and preventing osteoporosis.
+Usually, creams and gels applied inside the vagina are enough to treat vaginal dryness, where patches and implants are a better choice for treating hot flashes and preventing osteoporosis.